Euxinux/School-Diary/README.txt

-  School dairy by Daniel Besztak (Dijkstra) README 09.02.2020
+  School diary by Daniel Besztak (Dijkstra) README 09.02.2020

 * Application write in JAVA language using IntelliJ IDEA 2020.2.3 like integrated development environment;
 * Application using console Window to communicate with user (System scanner);